lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

   > which gcc

 will return the path to the ``gcc`` compiler, provided your system has it, and provided it is on the search path.
-Here, ``>`` represents the command prompt.
-If, on the other hand, you do not have gcc (or if you have it, but it is not on the search path), then ``which gcc`` will return nothing.
+If you do not have gcc, or if you have gcc but it is not on the search path, then ``which gcc`` will return nothing.

 If you believe you have a certain compiler, but cannot find it on your search path, try the ``find`` command.
 For example, to locate the ``icc`` compiler, try:

 .. code-block:: none

-  > find /usr/ -name icc
+  > find /usr -name icc
-  > find /bin/ -name icc
+  > find /bin -name icc
-  > find /opt/ -name icc
+  > find /opt -name icc
   > find / -name icc

-The first three commands search specific directories that commonly contain developer tools.
+The first three commands search specific directories that commonly contain developer tools (your system may not have all of these directories).
 The last command searches the entire directory tree (and may take quite a while).

-The ``find`` command accepts wildcards
+The ``find`` command accepts wildcards.
 Put them in quote marks, in order to prevent the shell from operating on the wildcard.
 For example:

 .. code-block:: none

-  > find /usr/ -name "*icc*"
+  > find /usr -name "*icc*"

-searches the ``/usr/`` directory for any file whose name contains the string "icc".
+searches the ``/usr`` directory for any file whose name contains the string "icc".

 Finally, the ``apropos`` command may help: